ERC is a private institution granted approval to operate by the Bureau for Private Postsecondary Education (BPPE).

 PCAP (Professional Certificate Approval Programs) AHIMA Foundation

 The Medical and Billing coding program is approved by the AHIMA Foundation’s Professional Certificate Approval Program.
 This designation acknowledges the coding program as having been evaluated by peer review process against a national minimum set standards for entry-level coding professionals.
 This process allows academic institutions, healthcare organizations, and private companies to be acknowledged as offering as an approved coding certificate programs.
+The school is approved for 3 years by the Professional Certificate Approval Program (PCAP) Council, until January 17, 2021.

 American Health Information Management Association